sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 and wise optimizations.

-If you are a kernel space programmer, writing kernel space DAMON applications using the API (refer to :doc:`api` for more detail) would be also an option.
+If you are a kernel space programmer, writing kernel space DAMON applications using the API (refer to the :doc:`/vm/damon/api` for more detail) would be an option.

 Reference Practices